Minkiu/oscardomingo/hugo-site/oscardomingo/content/works/katana.md

 +++
-date = "2016-09-23T17:27:02+01:00"
+date = "2016-09-20T17:27:02+01:00"
-title = "hello world"
+title = "Katana"
-excerpt = "The path of the righteous man is beset on all sides by the iniquities of the selfish and the tyranny of evil men. "
+description = "The path of the righteous man is beset on all sides by the iniquities of the selfish and the tyranny of evil men. "

 +++